G4utama/DragonBallQ/README.md

 # DragonBallQ
 Project for the Object Oriented Programming course at the University of Padua.

-Simple video game inspired by the Dragon Ball series done in C++ and Qt.
+Simple video game inspired by the Dragon Ball series, done in C++ and Qt.

 ## Requirements
 - C++ compiler